DataDog/documentation/content/en/account_management/plan_and_usage/cost_details.md

 View historical costs by toggling back to previous months or use the date dropdown to view costs over 1,3, 6 or 12 months.

-{{< img src="account_management/plan_and_usage/multiorg-prior-month-historical-costs.png" alt="Screenshot of a previous month's Cost Summary for a parent organization, showing the overall cost for the month, a graph with cumulative cost breakdowns, and a summary table including month-over-month cost changes." >}}
+{{< img src="static/images/account_management/plan_and_usage/parent-org-multi-month-cost-changes.png" alt="Screenshot of a parent organization's historical costs over a three month period, showing the overall cost for the month, a graph with cumulative cost breakdowns, and a summary table including month-over-month cost changes." >}}

 1. While logged in to the parent organization, navigate to [Plan & Usage][2].
 1. Click the **Usage** tab.